samderegt/PIPPIN-NACO/docs/source/usage.rst

 .. note::
    If the double-difference method cannot be applied (e.g. due to observations of :math:`Q^+` without :math:`Q^-`), PIPPIN simply uses the available observations as the IP-corrected observation (e.g. :math:`Q=Q^+` instead of :math:`Q=\frac{1}{2}(Q^+-Q^-)`)

+Using the annuli described with the ``r_inner_IPS`` and ``r_outer_IPS`` parameters, PIPPIN corrects for the polarisation found near the stellar PSF.
+Any polarised signal found near the centre is believed to originate from IP because the stellar signal is assumed to be un-polarised.
+This correction is performed for each HWP-cycle, thus avoiding temporal differences in the instrument configuration and IP.

-If ``crosstalk_correction = True`` (:ref:`config-file <Configuration file>`), PIPPIN evaluates and correct for the reduced efficiency of the Stokes :math:`U` parameter which originates from crosstalk between the components of the Stokes vector.
-Following `Avenhaus et al. (2014) <https://ui.adsabs.harvard.edu/abs/2014ApJ...781...87A/abstract>`_, an annulus is used to minimise the number of pixels where a higher signal in :math:`Q` compared to :math:`U`.
-The ``r_crosstalk`` parameter in the :ref:`config-file <Configuration file>` gives the inner and outer radii of this annulus.
+If ``crosstalk_correction = True`` (:ref:`config-file <Configuration file>`), PIPPIN evaluates and corrects for the reduced efficiency of the Stokes :math:`U` parameter which originates from crosstalk between the components of the Stokes vector.
+Following `Avenhaus et al. (2014) <https://ui.adsabs.harvard.edu/abs/2014ApJ...781...87A/abstract>`_, an annulus is used to reduce the number of pixels where a higher signal is found in :math:`Q` compared to :math:`U`.
+The ``r_crosstalk`` parameter in the :ref:`config-file <Configuration file>` provides the inner and outer radii of this annulus.

 .. attention::
-   The crosstalk correction is made to function with non-symmetric disks as it employs a counting method of pixels with higher :math:`Q`- than :math:`U`-signal (`Avenhaus et al. 2014 <https://ui.adsabs.harvard.edu/abs/2014ApJ...781...87A/abstract>`_).
-However, this method is not expected to work well with high-inclination disks due to the un-equal distribution of (any) signal-producing pixels over the :math:`Q`- and :math:`U`-quadrants.
+   The crosstalk correction is made to function for datasets with clear disk signal and a roughly axisymmetric distribution.
+If this is not the case, we do not recommend setting ``crosstalk_correction = True``.

-Using the annuli described with the ``r_inner_IPS`` and ``r_outer_IPS`` parameters, PIPPIN corrects for the polarisation that is measured near the image centre.
-Any polarised signal found near the stellar signal is believed to originate from IP, because the stellar signal is assumed to be un-polarised.
-This correction is performed for each HWP-cycle, thus avoiding temporal differences in the instrument configuration and IP.

 Finally, the :math:`U_\phi`-signal in the ``r_crosstalk`` annulus is minimised if requested (``minimise_U_phi = True``; :ref:`config-file <Configuration file>`).
 As described by `Avenhaus et al. (2014) <https://ui.adsabs.harvard.edu/abs/2014ApJ...781...87A/abstract>`_, an offset-angle can be estimated for the azimuthal Stokes parameters :math:`Q_\phi` and :math:`U_\phi`.